Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 - click on the **Actions** icon  and select the **Delete** in the list of available options;
 - confirm the Virtual Machine deletion on the next opened *Confirmation window*.

 After these steps, the selected Virtual Machine will be deleted.
-Also, you can delete Virtual Machine from this *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon.
+Also, you can delete Virtual Machine from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.